 When you hire a car / van / motorhome

-/ minibus you naturally don't want to think about accidents,
+/ minibus you naturally don't want to think about

-though, accidents can happen at any time when you are
+at any time when you are sitting behind the wheel..

-sitting behind the wheel..
-Unless you have taken out
+Unless you have taken out something called

-waiver (CDW) then having even a minor accident
+collision damage waiver (CDW) then having

-in a hired car could prove very expensive indeed.
-Unless
+even a minor accident in a hired car could prove

-you have taken this out in many cases you won't be given
+out in many cases you won't be given the keys to

-the keys to the rental car.
+the rental car.

 Collision

-damage waiver (CDW), sometimes
+damage waiver (CDW),

-confusingly also called loss damage
+sometimes confusingly also called

-waiver (LDW), is essentially a form of insurance
+loss damage waiver (LDW), is essentially

-that may or may not come included in the rental price
+a form of insurance that may or may not come included

-of a hired car.
-It exists to provide cover for damage
+in the rental price of a hired car.
+It exists to

-that occurs to the rented vehicle itself.
+provide cover for damage that occurs to the rented

 It

-is because in some countries and with some hire companies,
+is because in some countries and with some hire

-insurance called third party.
+limited form of insurance called third

-This means that anyone else involved in an accident
+party.
+This means that anyone else involved

-with the vechile you have rented is covered, but the
+in an accident with the vechile you have rented

-rented vehicle itself isn’t.
+is covered, but the rented vehicle itself isn’t.

 If

-the car only has third party cover then any damage to
+the car only has third party cover then any damage

-risk for the rented vehicle, a large dent in the bodywork
+includes theft risk for the rented vehicle, a large

-still won’t be covered and you’ll have to pay.
+you’ll have to pay.

 Collision

-damage waiver is the insurance that will provide cover
+damage waiver is the insurance that will provide

-either case, it would be prudent to check to ensure
+chargeable extra.
+In either case, it would be prudent

-what it covers as some CDW policies can exclude damage
+to check to ensure what it covers as some CDW policies

-to certain commonly damaged areas of a vehicle such
+can exclude damage to certain commonly damaged areas

-as tyres, wheels and windows, - all these areas can
+of a vehicle such as tyres, wheels and windows,

-the renter that has to pay.
+damaged and it will be you the renter that has to

 It